Rep. Zooey Zephyr's town feels divide from rest of Montana

 “We would much rather be living quiet lives, out of the spotlight, living under the radar, living our best lives,” Cork said.
 “I don’t want to be having this battle.”

-But, Cork added, the community has no choice.
-“She speaks for me, and I sent her to that house,” said Cork, who lives in Zephyr’s district.
+But, “she speaks for me, and I sent her to that house,” said Cork, who lives in Zephyr’s district.
 “We’re fighting for democracy right now.”

-Legislative Republicans contend they're the ones preserving democracy by following their chamber's rules and gagging Zephyr for maligning her colleagues, then carrying on even in the face of loud protests.
+Legislative Republicans contend they're the ones preserving democracy by following their chamber's rules and gagging Zephyr for maligning her colleagues.
 "We will uphold the people's will that sent 68 Republicans to Helena," several said in a statement Monday evening, after activists — including dozens from Missoula — jeered them from the House gallery.

 In the minds of many other Montanans, it's Missoula that has changed, not them.

-“If you're transgender, I don't care,” Sayler said, but he had little sympathy for Zephyr.
+“If you're transgender, I don't care,” Sayler said, adding he had little sympathy for Zephyr.
 “She stepped out of bounds.”

 Sayler was drinking a beer in a bar about 20 miles south of Missoula, where plenty of patrons jeered the idea of a transgender lawmaker.
 The bar sits in a small town in the district of state Sen. Theresa Manzella, the chair of a group of conservative state lawmakers called the Montana Freedom Caucus who pushed for the measure silencing Zephyr with a statement that intentionally misgendered her.

-Note: This story has been updated to correct that Zephyr is the state’s first openly transgender female lawmaker, not the first openly transgender lawmaker.